-The President-Elect performs the duties of the President in the absence or incapacity of the President, and becomes President if the office becomes vacant.
+The President-Elect performs the duties of the President in the absence or incapacity of the President and becomes President if the office becomes vacant.
 Should the President-Elect become President through a vacancy in the office, s/he is permitted to serve as President for the remainder of the unexpired term and his/her own term.

 The President-Elect will be prepared to perform such other duties as may be assigned from time to time by the Executive Committee or the President.
 The President-Elect is installed as President at the next annual meeting of the Society.
 If a vacancy should occur in the office of the President-Elect, the Vice President will become President at the next annual meeting.

 The Vice President will perform the duties of the President in the absence or incapacity of the President and President-Elect, will become President if the offices of the President and President-Elect become vacant, and will perform other duties as may be assigned to him/her by the Executive Committee or President.
 The Vice President serves as an ex officio, non-voting member of all standing committees except the Awards and Nominating Committees.
 If a vacancy should occur in the office of Vice President, the Society will elect a President-Elect at the next annual meeting.
-The Vice President serves as a member of the Subcommittee on Program Support as well as the Conflict of Interest Compliance Officer for the Executive and Program Committees.
+The Vice President serves as a member of the Finance Subcommittee as well as the Conflict of Interest Compliance Officer for the Executive and Program Committees.
 S/he also selects the Education and Scientific Program Co-Chairs for the annual meeting that will occur during his/her presidential year.

 The Secretary oversees the maintenance of a permanent record of the meetings of the Executive Committee and ASH, including any reports that may be required under applicable federal, state, or local law.
 The Secretary prepares minutes of any Executive Sessions of the Executive Committee.
 If the office of Secretary becomes vacant, the Executive Committee, upon the recommendation of the President, may appoint a member to fill the remainder of the unexpired term.

 The Secretary serves as a member of the Program Committee and is responsible for oversight of the annual abstract process.
-This involves organizing reviewers and coordinating reviewers, and interacting with staff and the abstract management vendor to ensure review of numerous abstracts.
+This involves organizing reviewers and coordinating reviewers and interacting with staff and the abstract management vendor to ensure review of numerous abstracts.
 At the September Program Committee meeting, the Secretary leads the discussion concerning final assignment of oral presentations at the annual meeting.

 The Treasurer also performs any other duties incident to the office of Treasurer.
 If the office of Treasurer becomes vacant, the Executive Committee, upon the recommendation of the President, may appoint a member to fill the remainder of the unexpired term.